OF GRAVY AND NKONDWA- UNGA TABLE MANNERS

 the middle part of the fish.

-morsel of nshima, dip it into the gravy, eat and later follow it up with a
+While other Zambian tribesmen will start by slicing a morsel of nshima, dipping it into the gravy, eating it, and later following it up with a

 piece of relish, it’s not so with a typical Unga!
 You will notice that Ungas